serock/secure-boot-scripts/docs/example-dell-windows.md

 Subject: C = US, ST = Washington, L = Redmond, O = Microsoft Corporation, CN = Microsoft Windows Production PCA 2011
 ```

-## Other Changes
+## Planning Other Secure Boot Certificate Changes to be Applied Manually

 Other changes to the certificates were made to resolve various issues.

 ### Replacing the PK Certificate

 The non-production PK certificate needed to be replaced with a production PK certificate.
-It seemed obvious that Dell was never going to provide a replacement PK certificate for their Inspiron 3847.
+It was clear that Dell was never going to provide a replacement PK certificate for the Inspiron 3847.
-Although I could have created and managed my own private key and PK certificate, I did not want to do so.
-Instead, I decided to use Microsoft's [Windows OEM Devices PK](https://www.microsoft.com/pkiops/oem/windows%20oem%20devices%20pk.cer) certificate:
+Although I could have created and managed my own private key and PK certificate, I decided instead to replace the old PK certificate with Microsoft's **Windows OEM Devices PK** certificate because doing that was less work for me.

 ```
 Version: 3 (0x2)